 THERE is one curious piece of evidence in favour of our Four Gospels which was recently brought to light by Dr. Taylor, Master of S. John's College, Cambridge.
 Among the writings of the Apostolic Fathers is generally reckoned a work called "The Shepherd," written by one Hermas.
 The author was formerly supposed to be the Hermas to whom S. Paul sends greeting in the Epistle to the Romans.
 It is perhaps owing to this identification that "The Shepherd" was included among the works of the Apostolic Fathers.
-This identification is now generally given up in

-In the Cambridge Journal of Philology for January, 1890.
-See also "The Witness of Hermas to the Four Gospels" (1892), by the same author. the face of the precise statement of a secondcentury author who wrote at Rome; for the author of the Muratorian Fragment declares that Hermas wrote "The Shepherd" while "his brother Pius" was Bishop of Rome.
+This identification is now generally given up in the face of the precise statement of a secondcentury author who wrote at Rome; for the author of the Muratorian Fragment declares that Hermas wrote "The Shepherd" while "his brother Pius" was Bishop of Rome.
 "The Shepherd," then, is a Roman document, dating circ.
-140- 150 A.D., and could not have proceeded from a contemporary of S. Paul.
-On the other hand, it is at least as early as the "Apology" of Justin Martyr, and possibly carlier.
+140-150 A.D., and could not have proceeded from a contemporary of S. Paul.
+On the other hand, it is at least as early as the "Apology" of Justin Martyr, and possibly earlier.